thedataquarry/rustinpieces/book/src/pieces/intro/sets_vs_hashsets.md

 ## Python

-Consider the following function in which we define a set of processors and their corresponding market names.
+Consider the following function in which we define a set of processors.

 ```py
 def run9() -> None: